OscarNewall/IDP-L102/software/documentation/code_structure.md

 - Also had states to line follow backwards, for a set time, and while the time-of-flight measurement was above a threshold
 ### Junction traversal
 - Defined in **`junction.cpp`**
-- Would nudge forward at junctions, then rotate on the spot until the central two line sensors where triggered
+- Would nudge forward at junctions, then rotate on the spot until the central two line sensors were triggered
 - Had states to do left/right turns, going forwards and backwards
 - Also had states to turn 90&deg; and 180&deg; on a line rather than at a junction
 - Also had a `NAV_JUNC_CONFIRM` state which was used for problematic turns to correct after the turn